Isha-ux/Move-It-sSartup-Website/README.md

 # Move-It-StartUp-Website
-<p>This is a simple startup website by using bootstrap famework of html,css, and javascript. named Move It Startup Website</p>
+<p>This is a simple startup website by using the bootstrap framework of HTML, CSS, and javascript. named Move It Startup Website</p>